-- The date of your medical service-not the billing date determines the plan year from which the expense can be reimbursed.
-Ask your company's benefits administrator the start and end dates of your plan year. - Your full annual election amount for the Health FSA is available at any time during the plan year, regardless of how much you've actually contributed to date.
+- The date of your medical service not the billing date - determines the plan year from which the expense can be reimbursed.
+Ask your Human Resources department for the start and end dates of your plan year. - Your full annual election amount for the Health FSA is available at any time during the plan year, regardless of how much you've actually contributed to date.
+In other words, it's a prefunded account.